The UK has hundreds of super waterfall walks. These will usually involve a lovely riverside walk through woodland glades to the falls.

 There's plenty of good options for continuing your walking in the area.
 You could head to the nearby Cotter Force waterfall where you'll find another good footpath leading to these pretty falls.
 The Pennine Way also runs past Hardraw so you could pick this up too.

-The walk starts at the National Trust car park and follows a footpath to the falls and then along the Nant Llech River towards Ynyswen.
+The walk starts at the National Trust car park at Dol Henrhyd, Coelbren (postcode:SA10 9PH).
+From here you follow a footpath heading west to the falls and then along the Nant Llech River towards Ynyswen.
 On the way you will pass through a lovely wooded valley where you will see another small waterfall and a disused watermill before coming to the River Tawe.
 Return to the start point on the same path.

 The walk starts at the car park in Ingleton and follows the River Twiss through the woodland of Swilla Glen.
 You then cross the river at Manor Bridge and soon come to Pecca Falls.
 These falls consist of five main waterfalls dropping 30 metres over sandstone and slate into deep plunge pools.
 You then climb to Hollybush Spout, before coming to the spectacular Thornton Force.
 Here you will find a viewing area where you can watch the river plunge 14 metres over a cliff of limestone.